Reopening SUNY Delhi Fall 2020 FAQ

 - What if I don’t feel comfortable living on campus?
 Can I take all my courses online and stay at home?

 - You should begin this conversation with the dean of your academic school to discuss your options to complete your coursework online.
+Contact information for the dean of your school can be found at the bottom of the reopening page.
 Please also contact Student Financial Services to determine what impact this decision will have on your financial aid.
 If the decision is made for you to study online from home, email the Office of Residence Life at email@example.com to discuss your next steps.

 - Do off-campus students have to abide by the same rules when living in an apartment?

 - Everyone must abide by the New York State mandates surrounding COVID-19 including restrictions on gatherings, rules about face coverings in public, quarantine regulations and more.
 Specific details can be found on the NYS COVID webpage.
 As a reminder, all students must abide by the Student Code of Conduct and college policy regardless of their place of residence.
 Students living off campus should communicate with their landlord regarding any other possible rules.

 Will there be any student employment on campus this fall?